Magnolia is extremely flexible and built for easy integration. You can connect Magnolia to multiple third-party systems, tools and data sources.

 Additional integration points are available with Java development.
 Because Magnolia is written in Java and is open source, you can build your own Magnolia bundle.

-With custom Java classes, there is no limit to the customisations you can implement.
+With custom Java classes, there is no limit to the customizations you can implement.
 You can replace stock classes with your own implementation using two mechanisms.

 Supply the classpath in the configuration app.
 These can be changed while Magnolia is running.